mckinnondave/udemy/data-structures-and-algorithms/binarySearchTree.md

 - Unbalanced: Tree isn't symetrical and has nodes more on one side causing performance to be O(n)

 Ideally, we want balanced search trees to have log N performance

+### Pros and Cons
+- Pros:
+  - Good performance when balanced
+  - Ordered
+  - Can have flexible size

+- Cons:
+  - No O(1) operations, therefore not the fastest at anything